VIEWESMART/UEDX24320028ESP32-3.5inch-320_480-Display/examples/PanelTest/README.md

     - Follow the [steps](https://github.com/VIEWESMART/VIEWE-FAQ/tree/main/Arduino-FAQ/English/How_To_Use.md#configuring-drivers) to configure drivers if needed.
     - If using a supported development board, follow the [steps](https://github.com/VIEWESMART/VIEWE-FAQ/tree/main/Arduino-FAQ/English/How_To_Use.md#using-supported-development-boards) to configure it.
     - If using a custom board, follow the [steps](https://github.com/VIEWESMART/VIEWE-FAQ/tree/main/Arduino-FAQ/English/How_To_Use.md#using-custom-development-boards) to configure it.
+    -
+2. For **ESP32_IO_Expander**:
+   - Just install it directly.

+3. For **lvgl**:

+    - Follow the [steps](https://github.com/VIEWESMART/VIEWE-FAQ/blob/main/Arduino-FAQ/English/FAQ.md#how-to-add-an-lvgl-library-and-how-to-configure) to add *lv_conf.h* file and change the configurations.
+    - Modify the macros in the [lvgl_port_v8.h](./src/lvgl_port_v8.h) file to configure the LVGL porting parameters.

-2. Navigate to the `Tools` menu in the Arduino IDE to choose a ESP board and configure its parameters.
+4. Navigate to the `Tools` menu in the Arduino IDE to choose a ESP board and configure its parameters.
 For supported boards, please refter to [Configuring Supported Development Boards](https://github.com/VIEWESMART/UEDX24320028ESP32-3.5inch-320_480-Display/blob/main/README.md#esp32-s3)
-3. Verify and upload the example to your ESP board.
+5. Verify and upload the example to your ESP board.
+6. If burning fails Please hold down the "BOOT" button and try downloading the program again.

 ## Serial Output